hazhyni/01-web-afish-agriculture/README.md

-Perfect — that screenshot is clearly a landing page for **AgriSupply**, your agriculture/fishery supply chain web project.
-I’ll draft you a professional and appealing **GitHub README.md** file for it.
-It’ll look clean, modern, and ready for portfolio display.

----

 # 🌾 AgriSupply — Integrated Agriculture Supply Chain Solution

 **AgriSupply** is a web-based platform that streamlines and digitalizes the agricultural and fishery supply chain — from farmers to distributors, retailers, and consumers.